banzaicloud/pipeline/README.md

 ### API specification

-Pipeline us using OpenAPI 3.0 to specify the API, and it's compatible with all Swagger tooling.
+Pipeline is using OpenAPI 3.0 to specify the API, and it's compatible with all Swagger tooling.
 The get the specification please follow this [link](https://github.com/banzaicloud/pipeline-openapi).

-### Create and scale your cluster
+### Create Kubernetes clusters

-Once Pipeline API is started, the easiest way to start, stop, delete or scale a cluster is through the following Postman examples.
+Once Pipeline is started, it can creates Kubernetes clusters on all cloud providers using a RESTful API.
+The easiest way to create, start, stop, delete or scale a cluster is through the following Postman examples.

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://www.getpostman.com/collections/094e8ba30480348b5489)